Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Managing a project along with your team members requires a strong grip on your objectives and goals.

-It is essential that you understand the mission with every single detail and all different aspects of it.
+It is essential that you understand the mission with every single detail and all the different aspects of it.

-This is also because there will be exceptional situations in this journey that require thorough understanding of the dynamics of the project.
+This is also because there will be exceptional situations in this journey that require a thorough understanding of the dynamics of the project.

 There will be situations in your way that will be ready to influence the direction of your project.